Where in the World are you?

 The Mediaeval Baebes were formed in 1996 and consisted of a bunch of girls whom Katharine Blake liked to dress up with and sing on Hampstead Heath.
 They did a number of gigs around London and it wasn't long before they were noticed by Virgin, who ended up signing them.
 No doubt they saw potential in the "Mediaeval Spice Girls".
 After the two albums Salva Nos (no. 1 in the classical charts) and Worldes Blysse they were snapped up by BMG for the extravaganza that was Undrentide produced by John Cale from Velvet Underground (a union loved by some and loathed by others).
 Then it was back to more traditional territory with The Rose after switching to Nettwerk Records.
 Then came Mistletoe & Wine and in July 2005 the fan favourite Mirabilis.
 In 2005 the Baebes also contributed songs to the soundtrack of the BBC TV series The Virgin Queen, including the title track.

-Several changes in line-up and a number of years later, the Baebes are ready for the release of their next album Illumination.
-Their first ever single Miracle taken from Illumination was released in late 2008.
-Katharine is now the only original member of the Mediaeval Baebes, but somehow she has managed to maintain a consistency in the group's image and output, which will hopefully carry on for many years to come.
+Several changes in line-up and a number of years later, the Baebes were ready for the release of their next album Illumination in 2008.
+It was preceded by the single Miracle, which was promoted with a great video that you should be able to find on YouTube.
+By that time Katharine was the only original member of the Mediaeval Baebes.
+More albums have followed and somehow Katharine has managed to maintain a consistency in the group's image and output, which will hopefully carry on for many years to come.
 Trevor Sharpe has appeared on a number of Mediaeval Baebes albums and the albums have featured many unusual instruments.
-DO NOT miss an opportunity to see the girls live.
+DO NOT miss an opportunity to see the girls live, they are ace.

 Katharine Blake links:

-In 2006 Katharine produced the solo album A Universe Between Us from Nick Marsh and also performed on it extensively, along with Mike Servant and Ben Golomstock (guitar on the track Some Velvet Morning).
-The album is a highly personal Sinatra-esque effort with some great lyrics.
+In 2006 Katharine produced the solo album A Universe Between Us from Nick Marsh (Flesh for Lulu) and also performed on it extensively, along with Mike Servant and Ben Golomstock (guitar on the track Some Velvet Morning).
+The album is a highly personal Sinatra-from-hell effort with some great lyrics and music.

 In July 2007 Katharine released her first solo album Midnight Flower, not long before giving birth to her daughter Ava.
 Midnight Flower is a gorgeously sounding album, which leans more towards Mediaeval Baebes than Miranda Sex Garden.
 The album was co-written with Nick Marsh, who also performs on it along with Donna McKevitt, Trevor Sharpe and Mike Servant from Miranda Sex Garden.
 A must for any Miranda Sex Garden and/or Mediaeval Baebes fan.